canada-ca/design-system/common-design-patterns/about-institution.md

     <dt>
       <time datetime="2023-08-23" class="link-muted">2023-08-23</time>
     </dt>
-    <dd>Updated the guidance to include content and design specifications, visual examples and implementation guidance</dd>
+    <dd>Added About the institution guidance to support updates to the Institutional landing page template</dd>
   </dl>
 </section>